The Complex Dimensions of Every Sierpinski Carpet Modification of Dust Type: Introduction

-In this paper, we will define $\mathbb{N}$ to not include 0, and we will define $0^0 = 1$ for the sake of simplicity in computation. \\
+In this paper, we will use $\mathbb{N}$ to denote the set of strictly positive integers.
+Any occurrences of ``$0^0$'' that may appear in formulas will be treated as $\displaystyle \lim_{x\rightarrow 0^+} x^x = 1$, for the sake of simplicity in the definitions. \\

-\begin{definition}[Sierpi\'nski Carpet Modification] Let $p \in \mathbb{N}$ such that $p \geq 2$.
-We construct a \textit{Sierpi\'nski Carpet Modification} by the following algorithm: \begin{enumerate} \item Begin with the unit square ${}_0A = [0,1] \times [0,1] \subseteq \mathbb{R}^2$. \item Dissect the square into a uniform $p \times p$ grid, producing nonoverlapping squares of side length $\frac{1}{p}$. \item (Produce Level 1 of the fractal construction) Choose a collection of $m \in \mathbb{N}$ grid squares to keep, removing all the others.
-We require $m \in [1,p^2-1] \cap \mathbb{N}$ in order to avoid considering $\emptyset$ and $[0,1]\times[0,1]$.
-We will call the result ${}_1A$. \item (Produce Level $n$ of the fractal construction from Level $n-1$) For each square that remains in ${}_{n-1}A$ (Level $n-1$ of the fractal construction), divide it into its own $p \times p$ grid (making nonoverlapping squares of side length $\frac{1}{p^n}$) and remove the same collection of squares from each grid.
-We will call the result ${}_nA$. \item Repeat Step \ref{recursionstep} infinitely-many times to produce $A = \bigcap_{n=1}^{\infty} {}_nA$. \end{enumerate} \end{definition}
+\begin{definition}[Sierpi\'nski Carpet Modification] Let $p \in \mathbb{N}$ be such that $p \geq 2$.
+We construct a \textit{Sierpi\'nski Carpet modification} by the following algorithm: \begin{enumerate} \item Begin with the unit square $A_0 = [0,1] \times [0,1] \subseteq \mathbb{R}^2$. \item Dissect the square into a uniform $p \times p$ grid, producing nonoverlapping squares of side length $\frac{1}{p}$. \item (Produce Level 1 of the fractal construction) Choose a collection of $m \in \mathbb{N}$ grid squares to keep, removing all the others.
+We will call the result $A_1$.
+We require $m \in [1,p^2-1] \cap \mathbb{N}$ in order to ensure $A_1 \neq \emptyset$ and $A_1 \neq A_0$. \item (Produce Level $n$ of the fractal construction from Level $n-1$) For each square that remains in $A_{n-1}$ (Level $n-1$ of the fractal construction), divide it into its own $p \times p$ grid (making nonoverlapping squares of side length $\frac{1}{p^n}$) and remove the corresponding collection of squares from each grid.
+We will call the result $A_n$. \item Repeat Step \ref{recursionstep} infinitely-many times to produce $\displaystyle A = \bigcap_{n=1}^{\infty} A_n$. \end{enumerate} \end{definition}

-\begin{definition}[Dust Type] Let $A$ be a Sierpi\'nski Carpet Modification constructed from a $p \times p$ grid where at least 2 squares are kept at each step. $A$ is of ``Dust Type'' if $A^C$ is path-connected but $A$ itself is not. \end{definition}
+\begin{definition}[Dust Type] Let $A$ be a Sierpi\'nski Carpet modification constructed from a $p \times p$ grid where at least 2 squares are kept at each step. $A$ is of ``dust type'' if $A^C$ is path-connected but $A$ itself is not. \end{definition}